RottingApple/hands-on/session-4/README.md

 - find a mechanic who can also drive (assuming that 'driving' is a skill)
 - find cars which has both the mechanic and the driver live at the same address
+- find the top skill of each driver (assuming that skills are ordered, starting with the most relevant)

 ## Recommended reading